grey-r/greycodes/documentation/setup.md

 # Initial Setup
 ## Cloudflare

-1. Create or log into a CloudFlare account.
+1. Create or log into a Cloudflare account.
 1. Click "Add a site."
 Enter your previously purchased domain name.
-1. Proceed through the site initialization steps -- this will link your site to CloudFlare's DNS.
+1. Proceed through the site initialization steps -- this will link your site to Cloudflare's DNS.
 1. Activate all basic features on the account as needed.
 5. Under DNS, Settings enable DNSSEC
 1. Under Speed, Optimization enable relevant features